History of Belgium: Belgian Army in the United Kingdom

-See also Free Belgian Forces

 After the defeat in 1940, significant numbers of Belgian soldiers and civilians managed to escape to Britain to join the Belgian army in Exile.
 Belgian soldiers formed the 1st Belgian Infantry Brigade, which also included a battery of soldiers from Luxembourg, more often known as the Brigade Piron after its commanding officer, Jean-Baptiste Piron.
 The Brigade Piron was involved in the Normandy Invasion and the battles in France and the Netherlands until liberation.
 Belgians also served in British special forces units during the war, forming a troop of No.10 Commando which was heavily involved in the Italian Campaign and Landings on Walcheren.
 The 5th Special Air Service (SAS) was entirely made up of Belgians.